-After starting work on her/his dissertation, the student is required to attend a Ph.D./doctoral candidate seminar to report on the research that she/he is planning or already pursuing.
+After starting work on her/his dissertation, the student is required to attend a Preliminary Presentation to report on the research that she/he is planning or already pursuing.
 At the end of the third year, to complete the doctoral course work, each student is required to present the results of his/her research in a Ph.D./doctoral thesis defense, and demonstrate the validity, relevance, and academic contribution of the findings.